February 22 & 23, 2016 • Austin, Texas

-The University of Texas at Austin College of Pharmacy Division of Pharmaceutics and the distinguished members of the Planning Committee welcomes you to the 53rd annual International Conference on Drug Development (ICD2), February 24 & 25, 2014 in Austin, Texas, USA.
+The University of Texas at Austin College of Pharmacy Division of Pharmaceutics and the distinguished members of the Planning Committee welcomes you to the 54th annual International Conference on Drug Development (ICD2), February 22 & 23, 2016 at the Omni Barton Creek Resort and Conference Center in Austin, Texas, USA.

 ICD2 continues its tradition of offering an informal forum for the exchange of ideas concerning the drug discovery and drug development process.